TCNOco/TcNo-Acc-Switcher/docs/steam-guard.md

 | App password set; saved-account encryption on | Encrypted once with the Steam Guard password and again with the app encryption layer |

 The two password prompts are managed separately.
 Setting or changing one does not silently replace the other.

+A Steam Guard password must be at least five characters, with no other requirements.
+A vault can also have a keyfile or a backup key enrolled alongside or instead of its password.
+See [Steam Guard passwords and factors](steam-guard-passwords-and-factors.md) for what each option protects and what cannot be recovered.

 With **Remember Steam Guard password for session** off, a successful unlock lasts five minutes and then locks again.
 Selecting the session option in settings or the unlock dialog keeps the vault unlocked until the app exits, the user locks it, or the protected session is revoked.
 The remembered key stays in process memory; it is not written as a plaintext password.